shpml/fundamentals/11_chapter/08_lesson.md

 We can refer to each person by their position in line: Rachel is first (index: 0), followed by Monica (index: 1), Phoebe (index: 2), and so on.
 Great!
 This is an easy way to keep track of each person's location.

-But, suppose that Monica decides she's waited long enough for an iPhone and decides to leave the line and get an Android phone instead.
-What happens when Monica leaves?
+But, suppose that Monica decides she's waited long enough for an iPhone and leaves the line to get an Android phone instead.
+What happens when she leaves?

 ```javascript
 friends.splice(1, 1); // ["Monica"]